 - pancake pan (optional)

 - 1 ½ cups white whole wheat (or spelt) flour or make it with half wheat and half oat flour

 - ½ teaspoon baking powder

 - 3 large eggs

-- In a large bowl, whisk together flour, baking powder, baking soda, salt, and sugar.
+- In a large bowl, whisk together flour, sugar, baking powder, baking soda, and salt.
 Add kefir, eggs, and oil and stir until just combined.

 - Heat pancake pan or griddle over medium heat.
-Grease with butter or coconut oil.
+Grease with butter.
 Drop spoon-sized amounts of batter onto the pancake pan or griddle.
 Cook for 2-3 minutes on each side, until golden brown.
 Adjust heat setting as needed.

 Pure maple syrup, fresh berries, cut fruit, applesauce, rhubarb compote, whipped cream, chopped nuts.